laurentpayot/floweret/README.md

 average()           # NaN (0/0)
 average(2, 6, 4)    # 4
-average([2, 6, 4])  # TypeError: Argument #1 should be of type 'Number' instead of Array.
+average([2, 6, 4])  # TypeError: Expected argument #1 to be Number, got Array of 3 elements.
-average(2, true, 4) # TypeError: Argument #2 should be of type 'Number' instead of Boolean true.
+average(2, true, 4) # TypeError: Expected argument #2 to be Number, got Boolean true.
 ```

 * **:warning:** Rest type can only be the last type of the signature arguments types, [as it should be in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters#Description).
 CoffeeScript doesn't have this limitation, but this neat CoffeeScript feature is not implemented (yet) in floweret.